VonHeikemen/devlog/content/tools/simple-neovim-config.md

 MiniDeps.add('neovim/nvim-lspconfig')
 ```

 The `.add()` function will make sure the plugin is installed and loaded.
-And is also the reason I recommend using `mini.deps` while we wait for Neovim's plugin manager.
-In the future we will be able to add plugins like this:
+And is also the reason I recommend using `mini.deps`.
+In Neovim v0.12 we can add new plugins like this:

 ```lua
 vim.pack.add({'https://github.com/neovim/nvim-lspconfig'})
 ```

 There are some sutle differences between `mini.deps` and `vim.pack` but for the most part those two functions do the same thing.

-For now let's focus on `mini.deps` because that's the thing we are going to use.

 The moment we need to add more information about the plugin we want to download we should replace the string with a lua table.
 For example, let's say we want to download a previous version of `nvim-lspconfig`.
 This is what we do.